Add functionality to your playbook in using the Utility block

 Finish editing the playbook

-When you are finished editing your playbook, do the following:
+When you have finished editing your playbook, do the following:

 - Click Save to enter your desired settings and playbook name.